▢ 1. Have a conversation with the young person(s) in your life.

 ▢ 4.
 Make a plan with the young person in your life for how they can escape an uncomfortable social situation–and practice it.

 Some families devise a ‘code word’ that a young person might use to let a family member know they want to get picked up, and others practice ‘excuses’ that they can give their peers if they are at a party and aren’t drinking or using drugs.
-For more firsthand accounts from parents who practiced these strategies with their kids, check out this Momastery article or this dad’s description of his family’s ‘X-Plan.’
+For more firsthand accounts from parents who practiced these strategies with their kids, check out this dad’s description of his family’s ‘X-Plan.’

 ▢ 5.
 Lock up and monitor substances in your home,